arendst/Tasmota/README.md

 - [x] Add Feature to Load Config
 - [x] Add Log Info
 - [x] Complete all the language files with keys
-- [ ] Add support for Neo Pixel
-- [ ] Add support for other devices supported by Tasmota
+- [x] Add support for other output devices supported by Tasmota
 - [ ] Add options for increase communication reliability (re send telegrams, check for ack)
 - [ ] Add options for multicast forced reconnection (needed for some routers that have IGMP conflict with actual esp8266 lib v2.3.0 to v2.4.1, and lwIP v1.4 to v2.0 - Send a telegram to itself.
 If it is received, multicast is ok)
 - [ ] Add option to support KNX Snooping to debug KNX Network